aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 1. You build your application again (without changing _anything_)
 1. You run your test cases again, but this time they fail

-This can happen in case the author of a package you depend on in one way or another has released a new version of that package.
+This situation can arise if the author of a package you depend on releases a new version between the first and second build.
+If this new version is buggy, the second build will fetch it, leading to a different outcome even though you haven't made any changes.

-Attractive as an automated update mechanism might be, you want your builds to be _ 100%reproducible_, right?!
+As appealing as an automated update mechanism might seem, you'd want your builds to be 100% reproducible, right?!

 So, when asked to load installed packages, Tatin will just do exactly that: load the packages defined as required by the configuration files of the main packages `Foo` and `Goo`.